All Episodes

 The press will be laughing along with him.

-Whereas back in the in the 50s when Khrushchev was banging the the uh the chair with his shoe, everybody just united.
+Whereas back in the 50s when Khrushchev was banging the chair with his shoe, everybody just united.

-And uh we're not gonna put up with this, not about our country, not about our children and grandchildren, not from this bloated bigot from the Soviet Union, his bald-headed communist thug.
+Not about our country, not about our children and grandchildren, not from this bloated bigot from the Soviet Union, this bald-headed communist thug.

 They might have said under their breath, that's for us to do.

-You got in an argument, if you got a discussion with somebody ripping their own family members, and you join in and say, Yeah, you're your sister is sort of stupid.
+You got in an argument, if you ever got a discussion with somebody ripping their own family members and you join in and say, yeah, your sister is sort of stupid.

-Hey, you can you you can say it's a family member, but outside the family, somebody cannot say it.
+Hey, you can say it's a family member, but outside the family, somebody cannot say it.

 The family closes ranks no matter how crazy they are.

-In this case, I'm gonna wait to see the denunciation of Hugo Chavez.
+In this case, I'm going to wait to see the denunciation of Hugo Chavez.

-Uh Richard Holbrook last night was brought on CNN uh after the speech by Achhmadin and said this.
+Richard Holbrook last night was brought on CNN after the speech by Ahmadinejad and said this.

 Well, isn't that what people like you have sought?